ksu-is/Ultimate-Converter-/README.md

 # How to Use

-Once you ahve installed all libraries just run main.py
+Once you have installed all libraries just run main.py